Guide to Online Learning

 For those who will be driving and parking on campus regularly, it is best to purchase your parking decal before classes begin.

 For online learners, you may or may not need a parking decal.
 If you are coming to campus once a month, 4 times a semester, etc., you would likely purchase a Parking Day Pass.
-These passes cannot be bought online and must be bought on campus at the DPS parking office or by phone at 940-898-2925.
+For current parking changes, visit the Parking Update page to get the latest information.

 Purchase Your Books